Sthagella/Coure3_Project/CodeBook.md

 The assignment's first  and second task was to merge the Training and Test files into one data file and only on variables with mean and std deviation on each measurement

 ## Information on variables
-The statistics were performed on signals caprtured by the accelerometer and gyroscope.
-The signals were used to estimate variables of the featire vector for each pattern.
+The statistics were performed on signals captured by the accelerometer and gyroscope.
+The signals were used to estimate variables of the feature vector for each pattern.
 Here are the patterns:

 The prefix 't' denotes time and 'f' denotes frequency Acc - Accelerometer